rust-lang/book/nostarch/chapter08.md

 UTF-8.
 These factors combine in a way that can seem difficult when you’re coming from other programming languages.

-It’s useful to discuss strings in the context of collections because strings are implemented as a collection of bytes, plus some methods to provide useful functionality when those bytes are interpreted as text.
+We discuss strings in the context of collections because strings are implemented as a collection of bytes, plus some methods to provide useful functionality when those bytes are interpreted as text.
 In this section, we’ll talk about the operations on `String` that every collection type has, such as